 – Certificate in Postgraduate Teaching and Learning (University of Manchester)

 Having lived in India, Spain and Honduras, I speak fluent Hindi and Spanish, and learned French to intermediate level at the Alliance Française in London.
 My mother tongue is Konkani, spoken on the south-west coast of India.

-Thanks to Rehanna Neky for help on this site (especially the tree graphic!).
+Thanks to Rehanna Neky for help on this site.